choojun/choojun.github.io/wsl_hdfs.md

 ~~~
 $ hdfs dfs -copyFromLocal testFile
 ~~~
-> Note that you have to use the command -copyFromLocal.
-The command -cp is used to copy files within HDFS.
+> To copy files from your local machine to HDFS, use the command -copyFromLocal.
+The command -cp is only used to copy files within HDFS.
+For more options and flexibility in copying files or directories to your desired destination within HDFS, consider using the alternative command shown below
+> ~~~
+> hdfs dfs -put <Linux local file system> <distributed file system>
+> ~~~

 9. Now you need to confirm that the file has been copied over correctly
 ~~~